RashiChauhan67/Portfolio/README.md

 # Rashi Chauhan's Portfolio Website

 Welcome to my portfolio website!
-This website serves as a showcase of my work, skills, and experience in [Your Field/Industry].
+This website serves as a showcase of my work, skills, and experience in AI/ML.

 ## Table of Contents
 - [About Me](#about-me)